princejoogie/suggestion-bot/README.md

 # suggestion-bot

-current features:
+### current features:
--add suggestion
+- add suggestion
--list all suggestions
+- list all suggestions
--list your suggestions
+- list your suggestions
--vote on a suggestion (one vote per suggestion)
+- vote on a suggestion (one vote per suggestion)